DavidZarzevsky/terraform-cross-regions/README.md

 ├── variables.tf
 </pre>

-## Getting Started

-follow these steps:

-1. **Clone the Repository**: Clone this repository to your local environment.
-2. **Configuration**: Modify `variables.tf` and other configuration files to tailor them to your specific environment.
-3. **Initialize Terraform**: Run `terraform init` to prepare the working directory.
-4. **Deploy**: Execute `terraform apply` to initiate the infrastructure deployment.

-## Usage

-Upon successful deployment, you'll gain the capability to SSH into instances using private IP addresses via the client VPN connection, offering an effective means of secure access to your infrastructure.

 ---

-Utilizing Terraform's capabilities,this project aims to illustrate how to architect, deploy, and manage multi-account, multi-region infrastructure in the cloud.
+Utilizing Terraform's capabilities, this project aims to illustrate how to architect, deploy, and manage multi-account, multi-region infrastructure in the cloud.
 Special thanks to Moshe Avni.